WHY DO I NEED IT?

 Adventures Travel Insurance provides the cover in three parts so if you do have your own travel insurance you can just pick the cover required.

 Part A: includes essential cover for medical and emergency expenses, specialist activity equipment and up to £50,000 search & rescue costs following an accident, as well as personal accident, personal liability, curtailment (following an accident only whilst you are participating in an insured activity) and legal expenses.
+All policies include this.

 Part B: provides additional cover to bring the policy into line with a ‘standard’ travel policy and includes:- cancellation, personal possessions, personal money, travel delay and end supplier failure cover.
-An additional premium will apply.
+An additional premium will apply. **Please be aware you do not have to opt for this addition to the policy**

 Part C: Independent Traveller Cover provides extended cover for cancellation/curtailment, delayed departure and travel disruption with the addition of accommodation expenses including if your trip is disrupted by an event such as a natural disaster e.g. volcanic eruption or if the Travel Advice Unit of the Foreign & Commonwealth Office (FCO) or the World Health Organisation (WHO) or similar body have issued a directive advising against all, or against all but essential travel.
-An Additional premium will apply.
+An Additional premium will apply. **Please be aware you do not have to opt for this addition to the policy**

 Medical cover is arguably the most important element of any travel insurance policy, if only because of the costs you may face if something should happen without it.
 The Consumers' Association recommends that you should have: